 This is a guest post written by Jann Chambers.
 Want to contribute?
-Check out the 2018 publishing calendar.

 Finding a niche social media platform for your coaching business can be difficult when we live in a world full of big social media names, like Facebook, Twitter and LinkedIn.
 Understandably there’s a lot of competition on these platforms, making things even harder.
 However, all is not lost and there are plenty of other social media platforms available which your coaching business could be making use of.

 Before looking at niche social media platforms, there are a few key elements regarding your business that you’ll need to establish:

 1. What type of business are you?
 (B2B, B2C, etc.)

 2. What are your goals as a business?

 Once you’ve established the above three points, it makes it a lot easier to find a suitable niche social media platform for your coaching business.
 After all, if your target audience doesn’t match the social media platform that you choose, it’s not going to produce effective results.

 Research your audience

 Making use of a niche social network can enable you to hit your specific target audience within the coaching industry.
 The first and most simple step to take is to perform a search on Google, with keywords that describe your type of business.
 For example, if you are a business coach, you may type in "business coach" or "business coach Atlanta" or maybe "small to medium size business coach Atlanta."

 Your search results will produce websites and social media platforms, including forums, related to your search term.
 Exploring what’s on offer within your industry is key to finding the most appropriate social media platform for your business – you’ll want to make sure that the platform has a decent following and is active.
 Often search results can pull up very old platforms that are now extinct, so make sure to do your research before you dive straight in.